dfelinto/blender-manual/manual/modeling/modifiers/physics/ocean.rst

 Data Layer
-   Optional name for the vertex data layer, used by the Ocean Modifier to store foam maps as vertex colors.
+   Optional name for the vertex data layer, used by the Ocean Modifier to store foam maps as a Color Attribute.
    This is required for accessing the foam data in the renderer.

 Coverage